ekivemark/nw-vsu/README.md

 The Digest now supports Hashtags.
 If you include a hashtag eg. #BBonFHIR in a bullet the digest process will pull all #hashtags and include them in a Highlight section at the bottom of the digest email.

+* I just built a really #Awesome feature

 ## Developing